Father, Son Bond over Kidney Donation

 Son Says "a Little Bit More of My Dad Is Back" After Transplant

 TULSA, Okla.
 (June 16, 2017) — This Father's Day, the bond between father and son Thomas and James Owens will be stronger than ever.
 They recently underwent surgery together at St. John Medical Center in Tulsa when Thomas needed a kidney donation, and James volunteered without hesitation.

-James, the youngest child at 33 years old, said he had offered his dad a kidney before Thomas had even been referred to St. John and told he was eligible for a transplant.
+James, the youngest child at 33 years old, said he had offered his dad a kidney before Thomas was even referred to St. John and told he was eligible for a transplant.

 "When his kidneys first failed and he went on dialysis, I told him I would donate if it was ever possible," James said.
 "But at the time, Veterans Affairs told him he wasn't eligible."

 Thomas served in the Vietnam War from 1969 to 1970, and exposure to Agent Orange left him riddled with health issues.
 Later, he began to experience post-traumatic stress disorder, and he also became diabetic.